Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 - Fall – Fall

 If all 6 fertilizers are selected and no fertilizer is allowed the this gives 7 x 6 = 42 subproblems that need to be solved.
-For each subproblem, the Optimizer constructs a model containing a set of variables and contraints and gives it the solver.
+For each subproblem, the Optimizer constructs a model containing a set of variables and constraints and gives it the solver.
 Once all the subproblems have been solved, a [weighted interval scheduling](https://en.wikipedia.org/wiki/Interval_scheduling) algorithm is used to piece together a sequence of non-overlapping subproblems that provide the maximum value.